sunpy/sunpy/docs/guide/tour.rst

     aia.peek()

-If everything has been configured properly you should see an AIA image with a red colormap, a colorbar on the right-hand side and a title and some labels.
+If everything has been configured properly you should see an AIA image with the default AIA 17.1 colormap, a colorbar on the right-hand side and a title and some labels.

 There is lot going on here, but we will walk you through the example.
-Briefly, the first line is just importing SunPy.
-On the second line we create a SunPy Map object which is basically just a spatially-aware image or data array.
-On the last line we then plot the map object, using the built in 'quick plot' function `peek()`.
+Briefly, the first line is just importing SunPy, and the second importing the sample data files.
+On the third line we create a SunPy Map object which is a spatially-aware image.
+On the last line we then plot the map object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.

 SunPy uses a matplotlib like interface to it's plotting so more complex plots can be built by combining SunPy with matplotlib.